MaelAbgrall/perception_naive_implementation/README.md

 # perceptron - naive implementation

-this is an homework, the goal is to do a naive implementation of a perceptron
+this is school work, the goal is to do a naive implementation of a perceptron

 ## how to run the program ?